This creamy caramelized onion dip is perfect for new year’s eve, a super bowl party or even a summer backyard bbq!

 - 1/4 cup chopped fresh herbs (rosemary, thyme, oregano, etc)

-- While the onions are cooking, mix the greek yogurt and cream cheese in a small mixing bowl.
+- Mix the dip base.
+While the onions are cooking, mix the greek yogurt and cream cheese in a small mixing bowl.
 Add the garlic powder, pepper, salt and Worcestershire sauce; mix well until smooth and creamy.
 Refrigerate until the onions are done cooking.

-- Once the onions have cooled, remove from pan and place on a cutting board, reserving a tablespoon or two for topping.
+- Make the dip.
+Once the onions have cooled, remove them from the pan and place them on a cutting board, reserving a tablespoon or two for topping.
 Chop the onions and then add them to the yogurt mixture; stir until incorporated.
 Return to refrigerator while the bread is toasting.

-- When ready to serve, top dip with reserved caramelized onions.
+- Serve.
+When ready to serve, top dip with reserved caramelized onions.

 Keywords: party dips, game day snacks